docker-library/docs/mysql/content.md

 When you start the `%%IMAGE%%` image, you can adjust the configuration of the MySQL instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.

+See also https://dev.mysql.com/doc/refman/5.7/en/environment-variables.html for documentation of environment variables which MySQL itself respects (especially variables like `MYSQL_HOST`, which is known to cause issues when used with this image).

 ### `MYSQL_ROOT_PASSWORD`

 This variable is mandatory and specifies the password that will be set for the MySQL `root` superuser account.
 In the above example, it was set to `my-secret-pw`.